substrate-developer-hub/substrate-contracts-workshop/0/building-your-contract.md

 cargo contract build
 ```

 This special command will turn your ink! project into a Wasm binary which you can deploy to your chain.

-If all goes well, you should see a `target` folder being created with 5 relevant files corresponding to the steps in the script:
+If all goes well, you should see a `target` folder which contains this `.wasm` file.

 ```
 target
 └── flipper.wasm
 ```

-The final, optimized `flipper.wasm` file is what we will actually deploy to our Substrate chain.

 ## Contract Metadata
 By running the next command we'll generate the Application Binary Interface (ABI), or metadata: